BerkayYildirimUA/DS_Project/README.md

 ## Failure (Tom)
 ### Naming Server
-  - [] Needs to be able to receive a request for the closest ID's of nodes based on the received node id.
+  - [x] Needs to be able to receive a request for the closest ID's of nodes based on the received node id.
     - This means, send out 2 node objects to the requester

 ### Node
-  - needs to have a failback method at every exception to transmit the ID's to the next and previous.
+  - [] Needs to have a failback method at every exception to transmit the ID's to the next and previous.
     - The node is suddenly gone so the neighbour nodes must detect these with a ping or alive packet.

 ## DsProjectApplication (Ahmad)